makerdao/mips/MIP40/MIP40c3-Subproposals/MIP40c3-SP8.md

 ## Paragraph Summary

-This initial budget, for 143,333 Dai, provides five months of runway, August 2021 - Dec 2021.
+This initial budget, for 163,200 Dai, provides five months of runway, August 2021 - Dec 2021.
 In the next year, we intend to submit bi-annual budgets, covering 6 months at a time unless otherwise preferred by MakerDAO.
 The annual budget figure is $486,000.

 A vote to ratify this MIP means MKR holders make a commitment to:

 - An initial five month (Q3-Q4) budget.
-- A continuous funding model (after five months) that operates on a quarterly, semi-annual, or annual basis based upon the operational preference of the DAO.
+- A continuous monthly funding model.
+- A 3-month runway reserve, held in a protocol owned multi-sig.
 - An MKR vesting package for COM-001, with details being determined in the near future.

 ## Specification